-We address three transition scenarios, which we briefly introduce here.
-As a useful reference point, first we consider \textit{conventional critical transitions} that are characterized by the vanishing of a {single} real eigenvalue while its eigenvectors form a complete set, i.e., an eigenbasis.
+We address three transition scenarios, which are briefly introduced here and schematically illustrated in Fig.~\ref{fig:pre_1}.
+As a useful reference point, first we consider \textit{conventional critical transitions} that are characterized by the vanishing of a {single} real eigenvalue of the Jacobian in Eq.~\eqref{def:Jacobian}, while its eigenvectors form a complete set, i.e., an eigenbasis [Fig.~\ref{fig:pre_1} (a,d)].
 This scenario is familiar from second-order phase transitions in equilibrium systems.
 The same type of instability can however also be encountered in non-Hermitian field theories.
 Next, we consider two transition scenarios that are exclusive to non-Hermitian systems, namely, oscillatory instabilities and critical exceptional points (CEPs).
 Both of these instabilities may lead into dynamical phases and are then associated with a breaking of $\mathcal{PT}$ symmetry (with $\mathcal{PT}:\mathbf{r},t\mapsto -\mathbf{r},-t$)~\cite{Dangelmayr_1997,Fruchart2021,suchanek2023irreversible}.
-The characteristic feature of an \textit{oscillatory instability} is that the real parts of the eigenvalues of the pertinent modes vanish, while the imaginary parts remain nonzero (as in the well-known case of the Hopf bifurcation).
-We consider in the course of this paper only primary instabilities of this type.
-Finally, CEPs are \textit{exceptional points}, meaning points where two (or more) modes merge, that also are, at the same time, \textit{critical points}.
-Thus, at CEPs, the directions of two eigenmodes become aligned, while the real parts of their eigenvalues vanish.
-Consequently, an eigenbasis exists in the vicinity of the CEP, but not at the CEP itself.
+The characteristic feature of an \textit{oscillatory instability}, illustrated in Fig.~\ref{fig:pre_1} (b), is that the real parts of the eigenvalues of the pertinent modes vanish, while the imaginary parts remain nonzero (as in the well-known case of the Hopf bifurcation).
+Here, we consider only primary instabilities of this type.
+In contrast, CEPs are \textit{exceptional points}, meaning points where two (or more) modes merge, that also are, at the same time, \textit{critical points}.
+Thus, at CEPs, the directions of two eigenmodes become aligned, while the real parts of their eigenvalues vanish, as illustrated in Fig.~\ref{fig:pre_1} (c,f).
+Consequently, the eigenvectors form a basis in the vicinity of the CEP, but not at the CEP itself.